w3c/ash-nazg/DEVELOPMENT.md

 ### `gh.js`

-This library handles most of the interactions with GitHub, on top of the octokat library.
+This library handles most of the interactions with GitHub, on top of the [octokat][octokat] library.
 Most of these interactions are simple and linear.

 ### `log.js`